-Psychedelic Magazine: What you think of the evolution of our scene from the early days till nowadays?
+PM: What do you think of the evolution of our scene from the early days till nowadays?

-Psychedelic Magazine: Although the “internet era” brought up the problem of piracy (along with several benefits though), you think a producer in our scene makes more money these days or it was better back in the old days?
+PM: Although the “internet era” brought up the problem of piracy (along with several benefits though), do you think a producer in our scene makes more money these days or it was better back in the old days?

-Braincell: Music business was always hard to survive.
-In the old days, you got money before you made an album and such, which nowadays you can be lucky to get something back from any sales, which is not really the case most of the time. but nowadays you have the chance to play at more parties all over the world, which helps to survive.
-But I think as a musician you have to be open to all kinds of projects and use the new technologies for promoting yourself.
+Braincell: The music business was always hard to survive, in the older days you got money before you made an album and such, which nowadays you can be lucky to get something back from any sales, which is not really the case most of the time. but nowadays you have the chance to play at more parties all over the world, which helps you to survive.
+But I think as a musician you have to be open to all kinds of projects (as I do music workshops and teach music production at www.noizebusters.com) and use new technologies for promoting yourself.

 Braincell: My suggestions?
 Do music everywhere and whenever you can! (laughs)

-Psychedelic Magazine: What DAW will find today at your studio and why you prefer it?
+PM: What DAW will find today at your studio and why do you prefer it?

-Psychedelic Magazine: The eternal question for a “newbie”, what he needs to start producing music in a tight budget?
-Except of some musical talent of course (laughs)
+PM: The eternal question for a “newbie” is, what he needs to start producing music on a tight budget?
+Except for some musical talent of course (laughs)

-Braincell: Get a laptop, a DAW like Ableton or whatever, get some quality plugins, buy a soundcard (i wouldn’t safe money here) and a midi controller, buy some good speakers (wouldn’t safe here as well) and you are ready to go.
+Braincell: Get a laptop, a DAW like Ableton or whatever, get some quality plugins, buy a soundcard (i wouldn’t save money here) and a midi controller, buy some good speakers (wouldn’t be safe here as well) and you are ready to go.

-Braincell: Plenty of stuff, I’m working on a lot of collaboration tracks and also doing remixes for some other artists like Frank’e, Techyon, Atoned Splendor etc. And also some more chill releases with Unknown Reality.
-Braincell and Solar Spectrum tracks are in the pipeline as well and Jay and me are still working on another Rastaliens album, which we want to finish as soon we can.
+Braincell: Plenty of stuff, I’m working on a lot of collaboration tracks and also doing remixes for some other artists like Frank’s, Tachyon, Atoned Splendor, etc. And also some more chill releases with Unknown Reality.
+Braincell and Solar Spectrum tracks are in the pipeline as well and Jay and I are still working on another Rastaliens album, which we want to finish as soon as we can.

-Psychedelic Magazine: Okay, this is answering our next question that was if you still running your other projects? (eg. Rastaliens, Solar Spectrum, etc.)
+PM: Okay, this is answering our next question also, which was if you still running your other projects. (eg. Rastaliens, Solar Spectrum, etc.)

 Braincell: Yep, as you can see from the answer before, all projects are currently running and busy like never before!
 So stay tuned and see you somewhere on the dancefloors!

-Psychedelic Magazine: Thank you for your time Ralph and the Psychedelic Mag’s team wish you the best!
+PM: Thank you for your time Ralph and the Psychedelic Mag’s team wishes you the best!